dotancohen/shelect/README-roadmap.md

 # Shell Select - Shelect

-Parse the output of unix utilities and enable SQL-like queries on that output.
+Perform SQL-like queries on the output of CLI utilities.

 ## Usage